 It’s because of these experiences that I now have a better sense of what it takes to i) find the right intern(s) for the right job(s) and ii) how to get these intern(s) to give you their best all awhile working with you for free (something that fits your budget).

-Continue reading “How To Get, Teach, And Work With The GREAT Interns”
+Continue reading “How To Hire, Teach, And Work With GREAT Interns”

 Back in mid-2014 I posted insight about how I grew a Facebook page from 20k to 280k likes – with an engagement reach of over 1 million people.
 Times have changed and the stakes have never been any higher.
 Today, I’m going to give you the strategy I’m currently using to grow Facebook pages.
 And, I do it without paying Facebook anything: all organic growth.